 Candidates for degrees should file an Application for Graduation with the Office of the Registrar.
-May and August degree candidates must file no later than February 1 in the academic year in which they expect to graduate.
-December degree candidates must file no later than February 1 of the prior Spring Semester.
+Graduation Application deadline for December degree candidates is November 1.
+Graduation Application deadline for May/Summer graduates is March 1.
 A non-refundable application fee will be charged when the application is filed.
 Failure to file an application on time may result in a later graduation date or late application fee.